pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/README.md

 ---

-**NOTE 1**: Given that everything that exists is a part of reality that exists in a certain context (i.e. with respect to certain facts), a cause is not merely the actions of a set of entities, but the actions of a set of entities in a certain context (i.e. with respect to certain facts, ex. conditions, relationships, etc.).
+**NOTE 1**: Given that everything that exists is a part of reality that exists in a certain context (i.e. with respect to certain facts), a cause is not merely the actions of a set of entities, but the actions of a set of entities in a certain context (i.e. with respect to certain facts, e.g. conditions, relationships, etc.).

 **NOTE 2**: The law of causality is a necessary, inseparable implication of the law of identity; you cannot have identity without causality.
 To go even further, causality is inherent in the very fact of existence; no part of existence exists nor can exist beyond causality.